 For example, prosecutors' offices that have written guidelines for the types of cases that should be declined or conditions when further investigations should be ordered are more likely to have better control over what is accepted for prosecution than offices with ad hoc procedures.
+2 as being deficient.
+If they are in existence, then we assume that there is compliance.

 To test compliance with generally accepted management principles, a set of practices were identified for each of the five areas.
 These practices serve as indicators of conditions that are consistent with the management principles.
-If the practices are not in evidence, then the principle being examined is noted as being deficient.
-If they are in existence, then we assume that there is compliance.
+If the practices are not in evidence, then the principle being examined is noted

-&lt;sup>2 Some prosecutors may caution that although management principles represent laudable goals, they are not achievable because they lack resources or have little or no control over the inefficient practices of others.
+2 Some prosecutors may caution that although management principles represent laudable goals, they are not achievable because they lack resources or have little or no control over the inefficient practices of others.
 Quite the opposite is true.
 Good management increases the productivity of the office and strong leadership influences the practices of others.